saimthecan/CoinTracker/README.md

 ---

 ### **Influencers Page**
-The page where users can manage their favorite influencers and the coins they follow.
+The page where users can manage their favorite influencers they follow.

 ![Influencers Page](./screenshots/Influencers.PNG)